 You can divide the competitors into three groups:

 - Primary competitors – businesses which target the same audience or have similar products.

-- Secondary competitors – businesses which sell products in the same category, for example, a secondary competitor for a brewery is a vineyard.
+- Secondary competitors – businesses which sell products in the same category.
+For example, a secondary competitor to a brewery is a vineyard.

 - Tertiary competitors – business who are not your direct competitors but might become one in the future, if you expand your product line or service.

 There are numerous ways to identify your competitors; I’d like to recommend five that proved the most effective for us.

 That one is a no-brainer.
 When you want to know something, you google it (or bing it or duckduckgo it).

 When it comes to competitor analysis, it’s a great starting point.

 Of course, Google will only spit out uncategorised results.
 Your job will be to divide the businesses into categories and check all other available information.

 Try to put yourself in the position of a potential customer and search for terms related to your business niche.
 It’s best to do it in an incognito mode, so the search engine won’t take your previous searches into account.